 - Choose a Financial Support Services Provider (Fiscal Agent) to manage your waiver funds.
 Contact the Fiscal Agent of your choice and ask for their enrollment packet.
 Complete all of the required forms and send them back to the Fiscal Agent for processing.

-- Have Support Coordinator submit ISP or addendum with self-direction as a selection.
+- Have Support Coordinator submit Individualized Service Plan (ISP) or addendum with self-direction as a selection.

 What is Participant-Direction?
 (Chapter 1200)